Best weightlifting belt under 100: Our top picks for squats, deadlifts, and more

 Ultimately, we feel this Schiek bit of kit is a difficult one to look past if you're searching for a lightweight and flexible fabric weightlifting belt.

-This Element 26 belt looks to be a great option to consider for CrossFit thanks to its self-locking mechanism which should suit the fast-paced nature of the workouts.
+The Element 26 belt appears to be an excellent choice for CrossFit enthusiasts due to its unique self-locking mechanism, perfectly suited for the fast-paced nature of its workouts.

-For powerlifting, you'll no doubt need something strong, durable, and capable of withstanding huge amounts of pressure as you load up the plates on your barbell.
+When it comes to powerlifting, you need a belt that's strong, durable, and capable of withstanding huge amounts of pressure as you load up the plates and aim for huge PBs.
+Thankfully, this relatively inexpensive DMoose belt ticks all of those boxes.

 If you are a beginner you probably have loads of questions about weightlifting belts, but we're here to clear up some of the more frequently asked queries.